bpetetot/conference-hall-beta/README.md

 [![Gitter](https://badges.gitter.im/conference-hall.svg)](https://gitter.im/conference-hall)

-**Conference Hall** is an opened SaaS platform to manage call for papers and speakers submissions for your conferences and meetups.
-Speaker writes a talk once and can submit it to every events of the platform.
+**Conference Hall** is an opened SaaS platform to manage call for papers and speaker submissions for your conferences and meetups.
+Any speaker writes a talk once and can submit it to every event of the platform.

 **Application:** **[https://conference-hall.io](https://conference-hall.io)**